ServiceWeaver/weaver/website/docs.md

 # Testing

 Service Weaver includes a `weavertest` package that you can use to test your Service Weaver applications.
-Use `weavertest.Init` as a drop-in replacement for `weaver.Init`.
+Tests use `weavertest.Run` instead of `weaver.Run`.
 To test an `Adder` component with an `Add` method, for example, create an `adder_test.go` file with the following contents.

 ```go